aky4wn/aky4wn.github.io/about.md

 permalink: /about/
 ---

-I am a first year PhD Candidate in Statistical Science at Duke University.
+I am a second year PhD Candidate in Statistical Science at [Duke University](https://stat.duke.edu/).
 My research interests are broadly in time series, machine learning and Bayesian Statistics.
 I am especially interested in applying machine learning models to the algorithmic composition of music.

 In the News: Duke Today -  [Can we teach computers to make like Mendelssohn?](https://today.duke.edu/2017/12/can-we-teach-computers-make-mendelssohn)